Cleveland Clinic logo

 The dialyzer is the part of the hemodialysis machine that filters your blood.
 Your blood flows through tiny mesh tubes inside the dialyzer’s core.
 Waste products and excess fluids in your blood pass through the mesh tubes into dialysate.
 Dialysate is a fluid that consists of water, salts and electrolytes.

 Your filtered blood returns to your body.
-The dialyzer then disposes of the dialysate, which contains your blood’s waste products and excess fluid.
+The dialyzer then gets rid of the dialysate.
+The dialysate has your blood’s waste products and excess fluid.

 There are two main types of hemodialysis.
-Talk to your healthcare provider about what type of hemodialysis is best for you.
+Your healthcare provider will review them and recommend the best type for you.
+They include:

 In-center hemodialysis

-For this type of hemodialysis, you go to a special healthcare facility that specializes in providing hemodialysis.
+For this type, you go to a healthcare facility that specializes in providing hemodialysis.
 A hemodialysis nurse or technician performs the procedure.

 Most people get in-center hemodialysis at least three times per week.
-Each session takes between three and four hours to complete.
+Each session takes between three and four hours.

 Home hemodialysis

-This type of hemodialysis takes place in your home.
-Over several weeks or months, your healthcare providers will teach you how to perform hemodialysis and resolve common problems that may develop.
-You then perform the procedure yourself on your own schedule.
+This type takes place in your home.
+Over several weeks or months, your healthcare providers will teach you how to perform hemodialysis.
+They’ll also teach you how to fix common problems that may occur.
+You then perform hemodialysis yourself, on your own schedule.

 • Conventional home hemodialysis: You perform conventional home hemodialysis three times a week.
 Each session lasts at least three to four hours.

-• Short daily home hemodialysis: Short daily home hemodialysis uses new technology that allows for shorter procedures.
-You perform the procedures five to seven days a week.
+• Short daily home hemodialysis: Short daily home hemodialysis uses new technology that allows for shorter sessions.
+You perform hemodialysis five to seven days a week.
 Each session lasts around two hours.

-• Nocturnal (overnight) home hemodialysis: This type of hemodialysis takes place at night while you’re asleep.
-You perform the procedure four to six days a week.
+• Nocturnal (overnight) home hemodialysis: This type takes place while you’re asleep.
+You perform hemodialysis four to six days a week.
 Each session lasts between six and eight hours.
-This type of hemodialysis removes more waste from your blood because you spend more hours each week on dialysis than the other types.
+This type removes more waste from your blood.
+You spend more hours each week on nocturnal dialysis than on the other types.

 What happens before hemodialysis?